 - 7.1 A decision to expel a pupil is not taken lightly and before it is reached the Headteacher/Principal will have given careful consideration to all the evidence collected and provided and of any representations by the parents. - 7.2 If, despite this, parents wish Cognita to review the decision to expel they should set out the nature of their appeal in writing, detailing the nature of their grievance and the reasons they see for review.
-Any such request should be addressed to the Director of Education at 41-42 Eastcastle St, London W1W 8DY.
-This request must be received within 7 working days of the date of expulsion. - 7.3 Following the receipt of a review request, the Director of Education will convene a three-member Review Panel, usually within 10 working days.
+Any such request should be addressed to the General Manager/Education Advisor at 41-42 Eastcastle Street, London W1W 8DY.
+This request must be received within 7 working days of the date of expulsion. - 7.3 Following the receipt of a review request, the General Manager will convene a three-member Review Panel, usually within 10 working days.
 One member of the Review Panel will be independent of the management of the school.
-The panel members will have no detailed knowledge of the case or of the pupil or parents and will not normally include the school's Director of Education.
+The panel members will have no detailed knowledge of the case or of the pupil or parents and may include the European Director of Education.
 Parents will be notified in advance of the names of the panel members. - 7.4 Where a review is requested, the pupil will be treated as suspended pending the review.
-While suspended, the pupil shall remain away from school and will have no right to enter school premises during that time without written permission from the Head.
+While suspended, the pupil shall remain away from school and will have no right to enter school premises during that time without written permission from the Headteacher/Principal.